robik/discussions-and-proposals/proposals/0000-extract-runtime.md

 ## Future opportunities

- - Possible NAPI (Node native API) integration with `react-native-package`
+ - Possible NAPI (Node native API) integration with `react-native-runtime`
- - Because TurboModules would be UI agnostic, we could expose the C API for Turbo Modules, which will make us able to write turbo modules using other native languages such Rust, Zig, Go, Swift and any other language that
- - is compatible with C API, which most of them are.
+ - Because TurboModules would be UI agnostic, we could expose the C API for Turbo Modules, which will make us able to write turbo modules using other native languages such Rust, Zig, Go, Swift and any other language that is compatible with C API, which most of them are.
  - We can implement support for `package.json` `engines` field to ensure correct version of runtime is used.
+ - Separate runtime layer allows for much more possibilities to use React Native, e.g. using NodeJS runtime or embedding it into already existing JS runtime (e.g. game engine, browsers, desktop apps)

 ### Impacted RFCs/ideas